karinnainiguez/github-contribution-collector/README.md

 1. Create a Lambda Function.
     * From the AWS Lambda console, select "Create Function" button.
     * Name the function, select the Go 1.x runtime, and use the existing role created during the prerequisites (that will ensure that your lambda function has access to all other necessary AWS resources).
-    * In the Function code section, upload the zip file in the repository and name the Handler "eks-oss-contributions"
+    * In the Function code section, upload the zip file in the repository and name the Handler "github-contribution-collector"
     * In the Environment Variable section, ensure that the following Environment Varibles are defined:
         * **GITHUBKEY**: Containing the API Key obtained through GitHub during the prerequisites section.
         * **SESVerifiedEmail**: An email address that has been verified.
 This will be used as the **sender** and should be from the verified email address list on your AWS Simple Email Service profile.